 Other parties, such as the Department Chair, the Chair of the FEC, the President

 II.
-Appellant's witnesses questioned by the Appellant
+Appellant's witnesses questioned by the Appellant Cross-examined by Other parties The Appeals Committee

-Cross-examined by

 III.
-Other parties' witnesses questioned by the party calling the witness
+Other parties' witnesses questioned by the party calling the witness Cross-examined by

-Cross-examined by